History of The Group List

 time I hear of someone who might be offering a group, I investigate.
 I don't

-let therapists add to the list through an automated system, because too
+let therapists add to the list through a crowd-sourced automated system,

-many tend to ignore instructions, omit important information, try to get in
+because too many tend to ignore instructions, omit important information, try

-I place a disclaimer in the directory that says I do not check credentials, but
+I place a disclaimer in the directory that says I do not verify credentials, but

 I do try to make sure I have a license number listed for everyone.